School Leaver CV Template

 Share this post:

-Writing a school leaver CV can be a bit tricky.
-It’s like trying to spread cold butter on soft bread.
-Fiddly and frustrating.
+Writing a school leaver CV for the first time can be a bit tricky.

-So, we’ve put together a template to help you write a CV that will have employers fighting over you like hungry bears.
+So, we’ve put together a template to help you write a CV that will have employers fighting over you like the last chicken piece in a KFC bucket.

 How do I use the school leaver CV template?

-- As the advice in the template repeats, ensure the interests and extra-curricular activities you mention are 1) relevant to the scheme/job you are applying for 2) are interests that showcase your skills. . . like organisation, communication, team-work etc.
+- 7Ensure the interests and extra-curricular activities you mention are a) relevant to the scheme/job you are applying for b) are interests that showcase your skills. . . like organisation, communication, teamwork etc.

 School Leaver CV: Quick Tips!